gstew5/snarkl/README.md

 # Snårkl

 An Embedded DSL for Verifiable Computing

 ## Build

-Snårkl builds with GHC version >= 7.8.3 and Cabal version >= 1.22.
+Snårkl ("Snorkel") builds with GHC version >= 7.8.3 and Cabal version >= 1.22.
 It may compile with earlier versions as well, but this hasn't been tested.

 To build, from the root directory do: